SeanKilleen/seankilleen.github.io/_posts/2020-11-30-getting-started-with-powershell-core-in-windows-terminal.md

 So, I wanted to work it into my [Windows Terminal](https://github.com/microsoft/terminal) installation and make sure I'm using it by default so I can get used to any differences.
 Here's how I did it!

-* I use [the Chocolatey package manager], so I installed windows terminal via `choco install windows-terminal`.
+* I use [the Chocolatey package manager](https://chocolatey.org), so I installed windows terminal via `choco install windows-terminal`.
 * I installed PowerShell Core by running `choco install powershell-core`.
 * I opened Windows Terminal and check the list of shells.
 Great, PowerShell Core is in there!